 Extended Enterprise 2010 System of the Year

 It has all when it comes to an EE, especially the look and feel that screams COOL for the end users of your company and your distributors, wholesalers, etc. I have to admit the first time I saw it, I was blown away and it just continues to impress.
 The front is crisp and clear, the back end is admin friendly and EE feature set is beyond robust.
 Accepts APIs and shopping cart.
 Reporting, is solid.
+Social Learning is limited.

 Social Learning Management System of the Year